Skip to main content

 • Some tours are wheelchair accessible, but it’s best to check in advance with your tour operator.

 Omaha Beach is located along the coast of Normandy in northern France, 15 miles (24 kilometers) northwest of Bayeux.
 Although buses run to the beach from Bayeux, the easiest way to visit is by private transportation or as part of a guided tour.
-The American Cemetery lies above the beach, from where a long walkway heads down to the beach itself.
+The American Cemetery, where the remains of more than 9,300 U.S. soldiers are buried, lies in the commune of nearby Colleville-sur-Mer.
+The cemetery is just above the beach, and a long walkway leads from the cemetery down to the beach itself.

-Tours run to Omaha Beach year-round, but it can get busy during peak summer season.
+Tours run to Omaha Beach year-round, but it can get busy during the peak summer season.
 If you’re visiting in July and August, try to arrive early morning or early evening to avoid the large groups of day-trippers.
-The most moving time to visit is during the annual D-Day Festival, which commemorates the anniversary of the Allied Landings with a program of memorials, parades, and beachside picnics.
+The most moving time to visit is during the annual D-Day Festival held on June 6.
+It commemorates the anniversary of the Allied Landings with a program of memorials, parades, and beachside picnics.

 THE VALUE OF TRIP CANVAS